 From the inside, you will use a wrench to unscrew the safety, while the screwdriver will hold the screw in place.
 Once you have released it, do the same thing as you did with the first method.
 Replace the safety valve and tighten it back up.

-Expert Tip: Don’t overtighten the screw because this can damage the safety valve.
+Expert Tip: Don’t overtighten the screw because this can damage the new valve.
 The minimum hand tight will prove adequate for your safety valve.

 Can You Repair a Safety Valve?

-We spoke about the replacement of a safety valve, but notice, we never talked about repairing it.
+We spoke about the replacement of a safety valve, but I hope noticed, I never talked about repairing it.

 You can’t repair a pressure cooker safety valve!

 While you can replace them via the DIY method, don’t try to fix a broken safety valve.
-It only costs between $2 to $17 to replace a safety valve.
+The replacement parts only cost between $2 to $17 to replace a safety valve.
 Buy from a genuine brand because it guarantees that you fix the problem.

 Should You Use a Damaged Safety Valve?